w3c-ccg/announcements/README.md

 [TPAC 2019](https://www.w3.org/2019/09/TPAC/) will be 16-20 September 2019 in Fukuoka, Japan.

+## No CCG Meeting September 17, 2019

+There will be no CCG meeting September 17, 2019 due to TPAC

 ## IDnext, The Hague, The Netherlands, September 25 - 26, 2019

 [IDnext](https://www.idnext.eu/en/events/annual-idnext-2019/) will be 25 & 26 September 2019 in The Hague, The Netherlands.